WamdamProject/ODM2ControlledVocabularies/README.md

 `git clone https://github.com/WamdamProject/WaMDaM_ControlledVocabularies`

-Now that you have the key pair and the cloned project, open a terminal on your local machine and change directory to the ansible folder of the cloned repository.
+Now that you have the key pair and the cloned project, open a terminal on your local machine and change directory to the Ansible folder of the cloned repository.
 You may want to check the Ansible documentation on the README.md file on this folder, to learn about the parameters you can change to customize the deployment.

 https://github.com/WamdamProject/WaMDaM_ControlledVocabularies/tree/master/ansible#ansible-playbooks